ArctosDB/arctos/.github/ISSUE_TEMPLATE/geography-request.md

 ---

-# ~~Carefully read the documentation at https://handbook.arctosdb.org/documentation/higher-geography.html before submitting a request.~~ (Don't read that, it's out of date.)
+# Carefully read the documentation at https://handbook.arctosdb.org/documentation/higher-geography.html before submitting a request.

-# Carefully read The Plan at https://github.com/ArctosDB/arctos/issues/5138 before submitting a request.

-### First Step: Explain what geography needs created.
+### Explain what geography needs created.

 Explain in sufficient detail for us to locate standardized spatial data.
-A country is usually sufficient.
+A country is usually sufficient, GADM maps links can be useful.

 We will respond with a CSV template, or request more information.